 The 2 List Types: In-house Lists and Third-Party Prospect Lists

-As a marketer, there are two kinds of mail marketing lists you should be nurturing—your own in-house mailing lists and your third-party prospect lists.
+As a marketer, there are two kinds of mail marketing lists you should be nurturing—your own in-house mailing lists for business and your third-party prospect lists.
 Within these two categories, you may start out with just one list in each category, or you may already have many in-house and third-party prospect lists that are segmented for different marketing goals.
 Wherever you sit on the scale, it’s important to note that both types of lists play an important role in staying top-of-mind and maintaining relationships with existing customers, and in finding new customers to grow your business.

 Your in-house (owned) lists should consist of current customers, former customers, and people who have expressed interest in your company, possibly through a web form or email, phone calls, free trials, or other sales nurturing efforts.
 These are names you own, and people who have opened the door to communicating with them.
 You can separate these lists by type, and by where they are in the sales pipeline so that all communications are relevant to each group.

-Third-Party Prospect Lists:
+Third-Party Prospect Direct Mail Marketing Lists:

 Prospect lists are lists of prospective customers and these lists come in two flavors: response lists and compiled lists.
 Industry standard deliverability is 95–98% for saturation lists, 94–95% for consumer lists and 90% for business lists.